International Authors' Stage: Zadie Smith (UK)

 – Katrine Sommer Boysen, Jyllands-Posten

-In The Black Diamond concert hall, the Queen's Hall, Zadie Smith will be interviewed about her writing.
-During the interview, readings from Smith's novels and essays will be included.
+In the Queen’s Hall at The Black Diamond, Zadie Smith will be interviewed about her writing.
+During the conversation, readings from her novels and essays will also be included.

 Participants

 Zadie Smith (b.
 1975) is one of the most important British writers of the 21st century.
-Her most recent Danish works include The Deceiver in 2024 and the essay collection Frit spil in 2025.
-She lives in North West London, where she was born and raised.
+Her most recent Danish publications include the Danish translation of The Fraud (2024) and the essay collection Feel Free (2025).
+She lives in north-west London, where she was born and raised.

 Experience the event at your public library

-Royal Danish Library is collaborating with Danish public libraries to bring live events from The Black Diamond to the entire country.
-Check your local public library's schedule to see if your library is livestreaming the interview with Zadie Smith.
+Royal Danish Library is collaborating with Danish public libraries to bring live events from The Black Diamond to audiences across the country.
+Check your local library’s programme to see whether the interview with Zadie Smith will be livestreamed there.

 The event is part of the series International Authors' Stage